project-reunite/reunite/README.md

 ### Deployment
 #### What if refugees don't have smartphones or access to a stable internet connection?
-Our app still improves on existing charities' sites, because refugees will complete their search in far fewer photos.
-This means a much shorter search time, so a few shared devices and limited mobile data will serve many more refugees than before.
+Both our app and existing charities' sites require access to internet-connected devices.
+Where access is available but limited, our app still improves on existing charities' sites, because refugees will complete their search in far fewer photos.
+A shorter search time allows shared devices and limited mobile data to serve many more refugees than before.

 ## Project Roadmap